carterhem/tweeter/README.md

 ## Dependencies

-- Node.js
-- Express
-- EJS
-- bcrypt
-- body-parser
-- cookie-session
+-body-parser
+-chance
+-express

-## Let's get started already!
+## Let's get things moving!

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run local` command.